thingstelemetry/laravel-traccar/docs/server/get-information.md

 ### Key Results Items

-While most fields are casted into a string or ints, some are casted into a DTO/Service class.
+While most fields are cast into a string or ints, some are cast into a DTO/Service class.

 - **`ServerAttributesData`** → [`ThingsTelemetry\Traccar\Dto\ServerAttributesData`](./../reference/dto/server-data)
   *Data Transfer Object for Traccar server attributes.*